quasarframework/quasar/docs/src/pages/start/upgrade-guide.md

 #### Vue 3 breaking changes examples

 One of the most important breaking changes when dealing with Vue 3 is how v-model works.
-It is now an alias to the `model-value` + `@update:modelValue` combo, instead of `value` + `@input`.
+It is now an alias to the `model-value` + `@update:model-value` combo, instead of `value` + `@input`.
 This has impact on all Quasar components using v-model.
 If you're writing your components in .vue files, then you don't need to worry about it as vue-loader correctly translates it for you.

 Also, if you emit custom events from your Vue components, you will need to explicitly specify them like below: